Beauty and the Beak

 California Teachers Association

-Deborah Lee Rose is available to do school visits and other author events across the country to talk about her new book and Beauty, the bald eagle who received a pioneering, 3D-printed prosthetic beak.
-You can reach her via the contact form on this website.
+Author Deborah Lee Rose is available for school visits, conferences and author events across the country to talk about her new book and Beauty, the bald eagle who received a pioneering, 3D-printed prosthetic beak.
+You can reach Deborah via the contact form on this website.

 Museum of Science, Boston has hands-on STEM activities to make and test models of Beauty's beak in their free Engineering is Elementary curriculum.